Fresh Off the Boat: Renewals

 On May 7, 2015, ABC renewed Fresh off the Boat for a second season of 13 episodes.
 ABC ordered 9 additional episodes on October 13 and two more on November 17, leading to a total of 24 episodes for the second season.
 On March 3, 2016, ABC announced that the series has been renewed for a third season, which premiered on October 11, 2016.
 On May 12, 2017, ABC renewed the series for a fourth season, which premiered on October 3, 2017.
 On May 11, 2018, ABC renewed the series for a fifth season, which premiered on October 5.
 On May 10, 2019, ABC renewed the series for a sixth season.
-Wu received backlash after she posted profane tweets about the sixth season renewal.
-Following the tweets, Karey Burke, President of ABC Entertainment Group, stated that there were no plans to recast the role of Jessica.
-Wu later publicly apologized, stating that the series' renewal forced her to decline a role in a project she was passionate about, as scheduling would not permit her to do both the series and said project.
-She further clarified that she loved her castmates and that her tweets had nothing to do with animosity towards them.
 The sixth season premiered on September 27, 2019.
 On November 8, 2019, ABC announced that the series was to end following the conclusion of its sixth season.
 The season contained 15 episodes, with the two-part series finale airing on February 21, 2020.

+Wu's posts and harassment claims

+Wu received backlash after she posted profane tweets about the sixth-season renewal in May 2019.
+Following the tweets, Karey Burke, President of ABC Entertainment Group, stated that there were no plans to recast the role of Jessica.
+Wu publicly apologized, stating that the series' renewal forced her to decline a role in a project she was passionate about, as scheduling would not permit her to do both.
+She further clarified that she loved her castmates and that her posts had nothing to do with animosity towards them.
+In 2022, Wu said that she had experienced sexual harassment, intimidation, and threats by a producer during the first two seasons of the series.
+She related the experience to her complaints about the series receiving a sixth season.